 (2) contain recommendations, with supporting data, regarding:

-(A) those aspects of his or her personal care and financial affairs which the respondent can manage without supervision or assistance;
+(A) those aspects of his or her personal care and financial affairs that the respondent can manage without supervision or assistance;

-(B) those aspects of his or her personal care and financial affairs which the respondent could manage with the supervision or assistance of support services and benefits;
+(B) those aspects of his or her personal care and financial affairs that the respondent could manage with the supervision or assistance of support services and benefits;

-(C) those aspects of his or her personal care and financial affairs which the respondent is unable to manage without the supervision of a guardian;
+(C) those aspects of his or her personal care and financial affairs that the respondent is unable to manage without the supervision of a guardian;

-(D) those powers and duties as set forth in sections 3069 and 3071 of this title which should be given to the guardian, including the specific support services and benefits which should be obtained by the guardian for the respondent.
+(D) those powers and duties as set forth in sections 3069 and 3071 of this title that should be given to the guardian, including the specific support services and benefits that should be obtained by the guardian for the respondent.